Honorable Michael P. Hatty, 44th Circuit Court Judge

 Livingston County Bar Association website or check other resources.

-Circuit Court Administration handles important services that the court provides to the community.
+Court Administration handles important services that the court provides to the community.
 These include the

 Court Appointed Attorneys, and